 Themes for Collective Worship are planned by the Executive Headteacher and Foundation Governors.
 Planning focusses primarily upon the study and appreciation of a value as follows:

-Compassion, Trust and Christmas
+Community, Trust and Christmas

-Perseverance, Courage and Epiphany
+Perseverance, Justice and Epiphany

-Forgiveness, Justice, Lent and Easter
+Courage, Dignity, Lent and Easter

-Truthfulness, Respect and Pentecost
+Hope, Truthfulness, Respect and Pentecost

 Monitoring and Evaluation